jamesroutley/routley.io/tech/_posts/2017-08-16-analyse-test-c-with-python.md

 [^2]: When using `ctypes`, we end up writing a Python wrapper module, which is
     basically a Python translation of the C header file.
-Other libraries for calling into C try to remove this repeatition.
+Other libraries for calling into C try to remove this repetition.
 One example is [`cffi`](https://cffi.readthedocs.io/en/latest/), written by the PyPy team.